fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_aws/readme_en.md

 ## Building procedure

 ### Terraform version
 Each module uses _for_each_, so it must be v0.12.6 or later.
+Verified Version: v1.1.8

 ### Configuration values for cluster building
 Go to the desired environment directory (`env-prod`,`env-dev`,`env-template`) and set the configuration values and build the cluster.